 Other variables that impact the electrosurgery outcome include the type and size of the electrode, activation time, tissue type, and user techniques such as hand speed.
+Electrodes are disposable and certain specialties (e.g. ob-gyn or dermatology) may benefit from different electrode choices.

 Geometry of electrode tip: The most commonly used electrode is the blade.
-However, other electrodes can be more efficient.
-Options include fine tipped needles, balls, loops, and insulated/jacketed blades or needles.
-Electrodes are available as both reusable and disposable products.
-Generally, a black base indicates that an electrode can be autoclaved and reused while a blue base indicates an electrode intended to be used once and then discarded.
-The reusable electrodes are commonly favored by veterinarians.
+However, other electrodes can be more efficient or better suited for specific procedures.
+Options include fine-tipped needles, balls, loops, hooks, and insulated/jacketed blades or needles.
+Electrodes are single-use, disposable products.

 Both blade and needle electrodes can be modified into an insulated option such that energy is only delivered through the very tip of the electrode.
-The modified electrodes are ideal for working in cavities or other procedures where the veterinarian requires extreme precision around delicate tissues.
+The modified electrodes are ideal for working in cavities or other procedures where the surgeon requires extreme precision around delicate tissues.